-For assistance with enrolling in the FDACS BMP program or with obtaining cost-share funds, interested producers should contact OAWP staff.
-Information on the BMP manuals and field-staff contact information are available online.
-BMP manuals can also be obtained in the local extension office, at county agricultural extension centers USDA Natural Resource Conservation Service offices, or by contacting OAWP field staff.
+For assistance with enrolling in FDACS' BMP program or with obtaining cost-share funds, interested producers should contact OAWP staff.
+Information on the BMP manuals and field-staff contact information is available online.
+BMP manuals can also be obtained in the local extension office, at county agricultural extension centers, at USDA-NRCS Service offices, or by contacting OAWP field staff.